CVE-2025-43418: An attacker with physical access to a locked device may be able to view sensitive user information in Apple iOS and iPadOS

 Technical Analysis

-CVE-2025-43418 is a vulnerability identified in Apple iOS and iPadOS operating systems that allows an attacker with physical access to a locked device to view sensitive user information.
-The root cause is insufficient restriction of options available on the lock screen, which could be exploited to bypass intended access controls and expose confidential data without requiring any authentication or user interaction.
-This vulnerability falls under CWE-284 (Improper Access Control), indicating a failure to adequately restrict access to sensitive information.
-Apple resolved this issue in iOS and iPadOS versions 18.7.2 by tightening the options presented on locked devices, thereby preventing unauthorized data exposure.
-The CVSS v3.1 base score is 4.6 (medium severity), reflecting a high confidentiality impact but no impact on integrity or availability.
-The attack vector is physical access (AV:P), with low attack complexity (AC:L), no privileges required (PR:N), and no user interaction needed (UI:N).
-No known exploits have been reported in the wild to date.
-This vulnerability is particularly concerning for environments where devices may be lost, stolen, or temporarily accessed by unauthorized individuals, as it could lead to leakage of sensitive corporate or personal information stored on the device.
+CVE-2025-43418 is a vulnerability in Apple’s iOS and iPadOS operating systems that allows an attacker with physical access to a locked device to view sensitive user information without authentication.
+The root cause is insufficient restriction of options presented on the lock screen, which could be manipulated to expose confidential data.
+This vulnerability falls under CWE-284 (Improper Access Control), indicating that the system failed to enforce proper access restrictions on sensitive information when the device is locked.
+Apple fixed this issue in iOS and iPadOS versions 18.7.2 and 26.1 by restricting the options available on the lock screen, thereby preventing unauthorized data exposure.
+The CVSS v3.1 base score is 4.6, with an attack vector of physical access (AV:P), low attack complexity (AC:L), no privileges required (PR:N), no user interaction (UI:N), unchanged scope (S:U), high confidentiality impact (C:H), and no impact on integrity or availability (I:N/A:N).
+There are no known exploits in the wild as of the publication date.
+The vulnerability primarily threatens confidentiality by allowing data leakage from locked devices, which could include personal information, credentials, or sensitive corporate data accessible via lock screen features.
+The issue is particularly relevant for organizations with mobile workforces relying on Apple devices, as physical device theft or loss could lead to unauthorized data disclosure.
+The lack of required user interaction and privileges makes this vulnerability easier to exploit once physical access is obtained, but the necessity of physical access limits remote exploitation possibilities.

 Potential Impact